An Extended Coupled Coincidence Point Theorem

 Using the concept of compatibility, Karapinar et al. [5] proved the following theorem.

-be two mappings having the g-mixed monotone property on C such that there exists two elements
+Theorem 1.
+[5] Let be a partially ordered set, and suppose there is a metric on C such that is a complete metric space.
+Let and be two mappings having the g-mixed monotone property on C such that there exists two elements with

-Suppose there exists and
+Suppose there exists and such that

-g is continuous and compatible with
+for all with and Suppose g is continuous and compatible with Also suppose either

 (a) F is continuous or;